PUNCH-Cyber/stoq/README.md

 # Plugins

 stoQ currently has over 40 publicly available plugins.
-These plugins are available separately in the [plugin repository](https://github.com/PUNCH-Cyber/stoq-plugins-public/v2)
+These plugins are available separately in the [plugin repository](https://github.com/PUNCH-Cyber/stoq-plugins-public/tree/v2)

 Don't see a plugin you need?
 Check out the [plugin development](https://stoq-framework.readthedocs.io/en/latest/PluginDevelopment.html) documentation, or contact us.

 # Installation and Documenation

-Want to get started quickly?
-Check out the [docker image](https://hub.docker.com/r/punchcyber/stoq/).

 stoQ requires a minimum of python 3.6.

-Installation on Debian based systems is as simple as running a script.
-For detailed instructions on how to install stoQ, to include the installation script, please visit stoQ's [install documentation](https://stoq-framework.readthedocs.io/en/latest/Installation.html).
+Installation via pip:

+    pip install stoq-framework

+Or, you can install the lastest master:

+    git clone --single-branch -b v2 https://github.com/PUNCH-Cyber/stoq
+    cd stoq && python3 setup.py install

 If you're interested in learning more about stoQ, to include how to develop your own plugins, checkout the [full documentation](http://stoq-framework.readthedocs.io/).